 In Taiwan, maritime shipping accounts for 99% of international trade.
 Kaohsiung port, the largest in Taiwan, accounts for 70% of container throughput, and plays a key shipping hub role in the East Asia region.
 In 2015, there were 34,456 ship movements in Kaohsiung port, and thus constant vigilance for port operators is essential to help ensure port safety.
-According to Shanghai Maritime Safety Administration report, collision/contact are the main port accident causes (86.6%) and reports indicate crews lack safety awareness.
+According to Shanghai Maritime Safety Administration report, collision/contact are the main port accident causes (86.6%) and reports indicate that crews lack safety awareness.
 In Taiwan, port accidents have continued to occur in Kaohsiung in recent years.
-Table 1 shows the publically available statistics fatalities/injuries and ship damage in the port of Kaohsiung during 2014-2015, and that 8 fatalities and 114 ships damaged.
+Table 1 shows the publically available statistics related to fatalities/injuries and ship damage in the port of Kaohsiung during 2014-2015, and that 8 fatalities occurred, and 114 ships were damaged.

 Table 1- Fatalities/injuries and ship damage statistics in Kaohsiung port